svermeulen/text-to-colorscheme/README.md

 # text-to-colorscheme

-This is a neovim plugin that allows the user to generate new colorschemes by simply providing a text prompt (using OpenAI's ChatGPT API).
+This is a neovim plugin that allows the user to generate new colorschemes by simply providing a text prompt.
 Play the following GIF (and note the commands being typed at the bottom) to see usage:

 ![Plugin usage example](https://i.imgur.com/XGQgzPV.gif)

+Under the hood, we are using the given text prompt along with OpenAI's ChatGPT API, to generate the new color scheme

 ## Prerequisites

-Neovim 0.8.0+
+1. Neovim 0.8.0 or higher
+2. An OpenAI API key.
+To use this plugin, you must have an OpenAI API key, as it is needed to generate new themes.
+If you don't already have one, sign up at [openai.com](https://openai.com/)

 ## Installation